Understanding the Health Risks Posed by Algal Blooms

 A blue heeler mix dog is standing on a paddle board with its owner on Lady Bird Lake.

-While Barton Springs, Lake Austin, and Lady Bird Lake provide much-needed recreational opportunities during the dog days of summer, Austinites should protect their actual dogs from algae in these bodies of water.
+While Barton Springs, Lake Austin, and Lady Bird Lake provide much-needed recreational opportunities during the dog days of summer, Austinites should be mindful of protecting their actual dogs and other family, friends, and pets from algae in these bodies of water.

 Blue-green algae, also known as cyanobacteria, produce several classes of toxic compounds collectively known as cyanotoxins.
-“These cyanobacteria are amazing factories of small molecules,” says neurologist David Paydarfar, MD, Director of the Mulva Clinic for the Neurosciences at UT Health Austin.
+“These cyanobacteria are amazing factories of small molecules,” says board-certified neurologist David Paydarfar, MD, who serves as Director of UT Health Austin’s Mulva Clinic for the Neurosciences and is a part of UT Health Austin’s Pharyngeal High-Resolution Manometry care team.

 Harmful algal blooms have been on the rise in Austin in the past few years.
-The city first took notice in 2019 when a harmful bloom of algae containing dihydroanatoxin in Lady Bird Lake was linked to the death of several dogs; the toxin has been detected in the lake every year since, including this year at Red Bud Isle.
+The city first took notice in 2019 when a harmful bloom of algae containing dihydroanatoxin found in Lady Bird Lake was linked to the death of several dogs.

 The specific health risks associated with these algal blooms depend on which cyanotoxins are produced.
-Cyanobacteria can produce toxins that affect the nervous system (neurotoxins), liver (hepatotoxins), skin (dermal toxins), digestive system (gastro-intestinal inflammatory toxins), or multiple organ systems at once (general cytotoxins).
-For example, cylindrospermopsin, a cyanotoxin identified in 2021 at Sculpture Falls after reports of illness, is known to affect multiple organ systems by preventing cells from making new proteins.
-The City of Austin prohibited swimming at the site until toxin levels subsided later in the season.
+Cyanobacteria can produce toxins that affect the nervous system (neurotoxins), liver (hepatotoxins), skin (dermal toxins), and digestive system (gastro-intestinal inflammatory toxins) as well as multiple organ systems at once (general cytotoxins).

 In addition to binding neuronal receptors, anatoxins bind to nAChRs on muscle cells, disrupting the process by which the nervous system gives instructions to muscles.
 This initially causes muscle contraction and fasciculations, tiny contractions of only the muscle fibers controlled by a single motor neuron.
 Because the toxin never leaves the receptor, affected muscle cells reach a point where they can no longer be activated, resulting in paralysis.